Out-of-sample error estimate for robust M-estimators with convex penalty: Introduction

+In the special case of the square loss, our estimate of the out-of-sample error coincides with previous estimates for the Ordinary Least-Squares \cite{leeb2008evaluation}, for the Lasso \cite{bayati2012lasso,bayati2013estimating,miolane2018distribution} and for $\hbbeta=\mathbf{0}$ \cite{dicker2014variance}.
+Our results can be seen as a broad generalization of these estimates to (a) arbitrary covariance, (b) general loss function, including robust losses, and (c) general convex penalty.
+For the square loss, our results also yield generic estimates for the noise level and the generalization error $\E[(\bx_{new}^\top\hbbeta - Y_{new})^2 | (\bX,\by)]$.
+Most comparable to our results are the estimates of out-of-sample errors and other out-of-sample metrics studied in \cite{rad2018scalable,rad2020error,wang2018approximate}.
+However, the accuracy of the estimates in these works is only guaranteed for smooth penalty functions \cite[Theorem 3, Assumption 6]{rad2018scalable}, which excludes the $\ell_1$-penalty, the Elastic-Net and the nuclear norm as regularizers.

-\Cref{sec:main} is devoted to the out-of-sample estimate $\hat R$, its theoretical properties with a proof sketch and explicit formula for $\hat R$ for choices of loss and penalty function commonly used in high-dimensional and robust statistics. \Cref{sec:square_loss} is devoted to the square loss for which additional results are available regarding estimation of the noise level and the generalization error.
-Proofs are given in the supplementary material that contains Appendices \ref{sec:appendix-convention} to \ref{sec:last-appendix}.
-References to theorems and equations prefixed with a capital letter, (e.g., Proposition~\ref{prop:lipschtiz}, Equation~\eqref{bpsi-br-bh}) refer to this supplementary material.
+\paragraph{Organization.} \Cref{sec:main} is devoted to the out-of-sample estimate $\hat R$, the proof of its consistency, and explicit formulae for specific loss and penalty function commonly used in high-dimensional and robust statistics. \Cref{sec:square_loss} is devoted to the square loss for which additional results are available regarding estimation of the noise level and the generalization error. \Cref{sec:derivatives-6,sec:gradient-identities} derive several Lipschitz properties to ensure existence of the derivatives as well as useful gradient identities for M-estimators. \Cref{sec:6-identitities-gaussian,sec:proof_chi2} provide the main probabilistic results used in the paper.